-- is disabled or has certain health needs and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse/coercive control - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of "honour" based abuse such as Female Genital Mutilation or Forced Marriage. - is a privately fostered child. - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health needs and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from education, care or from home - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse/coercive control - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of "honour" based abuse such as Femaile Genital Mutilation or Forces Marriage. - is a privately fostered child. - is persistently absent from education, including persistent absences for part of the school day.